Skip to Main Content

 The main databases with significant book content are:

-• HeinOnline: thousands of titles available in the Legal Classics collection, mainly US and UK historical titles
+• HeinOnline (see Legal Classics collection, mainly US and UK historical titles)

-• LLMC digital: mainly 19th and early 20th century foreign and international titles
+• LLMC (mainly 19th and early 20th century foreign and international titles)

-All of these databases can be accessed through our Law Databases page and many can be accessed remotely too.
+All of these databases can be accessed through our A-Z Databases page page and many can be accessed remotely.

 Recommend a book